-[1] If the Discharger monitors pH continuously, pursuant to 40 C.F.R. section 401.17 the Discharger shall be in compliance with this pH limitation provided that both of the following conditions are satisfied: (i) the total time during which the pH is outside the required range shall not exceed 7 hours and 26 minutes in any calendar month; and (ii) no individual excursion from the required pH range shall exceed 60 minutes.
+- [1] If the Discharger monitors pH continuously, pursuant to 40 C.F.R. section 401.17 the Discharger shall be in compliance with this pH limitation provided that both of the following conditions are satisfied: (i) the total time during which the pH is outside the required range shall not exceed 7 hours and 26 minutes in any calendar month; and (ii) no individual excursion from the required pH range shall exceed 60 minutes. - B. Percent Removal.
+The average monthly percent removal of BOD5 and TSS at Discharge Point No. 001 shall not be less than 85 percent (i.e., in each calendar month, the arithmetic mean of BOD5 and TSS, by concentration, of effluent samples collected at Monitoring Location EFF-001 as described in the MRP, shall not exceed 15 percent of the arithmetic mean of BOD5 and TSS, by concentration, of influent samples collected at Monitoring Location INF-001 as described in the MRP, at approximately the same times during the same periods).

-- B. Percent Removal.
-The average monthly percent removal of CBOD5 and TSS at Discharge Point No. 001 shall not be less than 85 percent (i.e., in each calendar month, the arithmetic mean of CBOD5 and TSS concentrations in effluent samples collected at Monitoring Location EFF-001, as described in the MRP, shall not exceed 15 percent of the arithmetic mean of CBOD5 and TSS concentrations in influent samples collected at Monitoring Location INF-001, as described in the MRP).
-For a calendar month in which the Discharger discharges blended effluent at Discharge Point No. 001, the CBOD5 and TSS monthly arithmetic mean and percent removal shall include results of blended effluent samples collected at Monitoring Location EFF-001B flow-weighted with effluent samples collected at Monitoring Location EFF-001B flow-weighted with effluent samples collected at Monitoring Location EFF-001B. - C. Total Coliform Bacteria.
-The discharge at Discharge Point No. 001 shall meet the following total coliform bacteria effluent limitations, with compliance measured at Monitoring Locations EFF-001 and EFF-001B combined, as described in the MRP: - The median most probable number per 100 milliliters (MPN/100 mL) of total coliform bacteria in at least five samples collected within a calendar month shall not exceed 240 MPN/100 mL; and - 2.
-No single sample shall exceed 10,000 MPN/100 mL of total coliform bacteria.
+- C. Enterococcus Bacteria.
+The discharge at Discharge Point No. 001 shall meet the following enterococcus effluent limitations, with compliance measured at Monitoring Location EFF-001D, as described in the MRP: - 1.
+The six-week rolling geometric mean of enterococcus bacteria, calculated weekly, shall not exceed 280 colony forming units per 100 milliliters (CFU/100 mL); and - 2.
+The 90th percentile of all enterococcus bacteria samples collected in a calendar month shall not exceed 1,100 CFU/100 mL. - D. Acute Toxicity.
+The discharge at Discharge Point No. 001 shall meet the following acute toxicity effluent limitations, with compliance measured at Monitoring Location EFF-001, as described in the MRP: - 1.

-- D. Enterococcus.
-The monthly geometric mean enterococci bacteria concentration at Discharge Point No. 001 shall not exceed 35 MPN/100 mL, with compliance measured at Monitoring Locations EFF-001 and EFF-001B combined, as described in the MRP. - E. Whole Effluent Acute Toxicity.
-The discharge at Discharge Point No. 001 shall meet the following acute toxicity effluent limitations, with compliance measured at Monitoring Location EFF-001 as described in the MRP: - 1.
 Eleven-sample median of not less than 90 percent survival; and - 2.
 Eleven-sample 90th percentile of not less than 70 percent survival.